MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-responses.md

 ## Order precedence

-Mocks are matched in the order in which they are defined in the `responses.json` file.
-If you define multiple responses with the same URL and method, the first matching response will be used.
+Mocks are matched in the order in which they're defined in the `responses.json` file.
+If you define multiple responses with the same URL and method, the first matching response is used.

-Using the following configuration, all `GET` requests to `https://graph.microsoft.com/v1.0/me/photo` would respond with `500 Internal Server Error`.
+When you use the following configuration, proxy responds to all `GET` requests to `https://graph.microsoft.com/v1.0/me/photo` with `500 Internal Server Error`.

 ```json
 {